HanoverStatsLabs/resources/labs/Lab7Instructions.md

     Do you see that there is a pattern in the residuals, or do they look "unpatterned" for the most part?

 8. Correlation and regression are both susceptible to the effects of outliers and other influential points.
 Let's see what happens when we filter out the U.S. entry from the data.
-The following command will create a new dataset called `gunsFiltered` by removing the U.S. from the `guns` dataset.
-You will need to replace the three dots with an expression involding the various variables, that would leave out the United States (Hint: The U.S. is the only country with a very high ownership rate).
+The following command will create a new dataset called `gunsFiltered` by removing the row for the U.S. from the `guns` dataset.
+You will need to **replace the "..change this.."** with an expression involving the various variables, to leave out the U.S. (Hint: The U.S. is the only country with a very high gun ownership rate).

     ```r
     gunsFiltered <- guns %>% filter(  ..change this..  )